You are welcome here at Saint Margaret's Episcopal Church!

 Clergy Renewal Information

 On October 9, 2019, Senior Warden Traci Precht sent a message out to the parish announcing that St. Margaret's received a grant to allow Father Tommy to participate in the National Clergy Renewal Program during the summer of 2020.
 It was postponed one year due to the COVID 19 pandemic.
-St. Margaret's is one of 150 congregations …Read More »
+St. Margaret's is one of 150…Read More »